Tanveer Zaidi: Personal life

 Zaidi is married to Ruby Zaidi, an educationist.
 Zaidi says they had a love marriage.
 This marriage blessed them with two sons Adil Zaidi and Daniyal Zaidi and also a daughter Sania Zaidi.
 The couple now lives in Uttar Pradesh along with their children.

 Zaidi stated that none of his children have shown any intention to enter the entertainment industry yet; he stated that his elder son Adil is a computer science engineer, his younger son Danial is an executive while his daughter has chosen to pursue her career as a fashion stylist.

-Philanthrophy
+Philanthropy

 Zaidi is very humble in his acts of community service and likes to keep it lowkey as seen in articles published in the Anurag Darshan local newspaper.

 Biography

 Tanveer Zaidi is an actor in India.
 He was born on 1 December (English Calendar) or 6 June (Urdu Calendar) to Syed Mashooq Hussain in Allahabad.
 He did his schooling from St Joseph's College of Allahabad, IERT (Institute of Engineering and Rural Technology) and Allahabad University.
 He has interests in acting, journalism and writing stories.
 He has acted in plays, motion pictures, and telefilms.
 He has written columns for the newspaper, has remained editor for some publications, and is a computer professional, a model, and an educationist.
 Tanveer Zaidi started his acting career at a very early stage.
 He was a child artist in the famous play- Adrak Ke Punjey of Babban Khan.
 The play was a huge success and was the longest-running play in the history of the world.
 After getting success as a theatre actor, Tanveer Zaidi got films.
 The Hindi feature film Belagaam made him more popular.
 In Belagaam, he played the lead character Pramod.
 The film was a hit at the box office.
 DVDs/Vcds are available on Captain Videos.
 Tanveer Zaidi was also seen playing a lead role of a Police Inspector Ansh in a Hindi/Awadhi feature film Kahe Gaye Pardes Piya; this film also got huge success at the box office, the DVD of this movie is available in stores on Venus.
 Basically a computer professional, (Tanveer Zaidi is the director of acti computers and acti public school), Tanveer adores acting; he is a regular face on TV, TV serials Jail Mein Hai Zindagi, Music Mania, Jurm, Adalat, Big Memsaab 4, Big Memsaab 5, Mele Ka Big Star 1, Mele Ka Big Star 2 and Mano Na Mano are his known serials, he also modelled for the music video Sharmili Nazar and Ammaneh.
 Tanvir Zaidi has remained attached to radio, creative writing and modelling.
 His forthcoming Bollywood flicks are 26 January Good Morning India, Umasss, The Last Encounter, Ye Jeevan Hai and Shadi Wadi.
 In all his movies, he is playing the lead roles.